 Evan Davies, Private, 202637, Welsh Regiment.
 Evan was born in 1892, the son of Evan and Elizabeth Davies, of Berllanfach, Cilcennin.
 He enlisted at Brecon into the army, and was posted to the 18th Battalion, Welsh Regiment.
 The battalion was raised in January 1915 as a Bantam Battalion and went to Porthcawl attached to 43rd Division, before moving to Prees Heath in July 1915, where it became attached to 119 Brigade, 40th Division.
 During June 1916 the Division landed in France, and fought at the Battle of the Ancre, remaining in the area over the winter.
 In March 1917 the Germans withdrew to their shortened line, called the Hindenburg Line, and the 40th Division were one of the Divisions that followed the withdrawal.
 Later in the year they took part in the Battle of Cambrai, playing an important role in the attack on Bourlon Wood.
 Evan was killed in action here on 24 November 1917.
 He was 25 years old, and is buried at Orival Wood Cemetery, Flesquieres, France.

 Isaac Evans, Private, 125761, Machine Gun Corps.
 Isaac was born in 1898, the son of Jenkin and Margaret Evans, of Soar, Cilcennin.
-His mother had been widowed by 1911, and Isaac went to live at Nantgaredig, near Carmarthen, with David Roberts (who also fell).
+His mother had been widowed by 1911, and Isaac went to live at Nantgaredig, near Carmarthen, with his sister Margaret and her husband David Samuel Roberts (see below).
 He enlisted in Carmarthen into the Monmouth Regiment, service number 47023.
 Isaac would have been a machine gunner, and when the Machine Gun Corps were formed in 1916, he transferred into the 6th Battalion, Machine Gun Corps, who formed part of the 6th Division.
 In the spring of 1918 the Division was one of those hit by the German Offensive on the Somme, which had been launched on 21 March, and the Division took part in the Battle of St Quentin.
 They were moved from the line, and went to Flanders to rest, but the following month the Germans launched another offensive on the Lys, and the Division fought during the Battle of Bailleul, and the First and Second Battles of Kemmel.
 Isaac was wounded near Kemmel, and died of wounds on 20 July 1918, aged 19.
 He is buried at Le Quesnoy Communal Cemetery.

 George Gibson, Private, M/279418, Army Service Corps.
 George was born at Cockshutt, near Ellesmere, Shropshire in 1893, the son of John and Ann Gibson.
 Prior to the war he resided with his wife, Sarah Ann Gibson, at Bontnewydd, Ciliau-Aeron.
 George served with the XVIII Corps Mechanical Transport, Army Service Corps.
 He would have been involved in moving supplies to the front for the infantry units in the front line.
 George was killed on 31 May 1918.
 He was 24 years old, and is buried at Ligny-St. Flochel British Cemetery, Averdoingt, France.